Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

-Our proof of the existence is based on Biquard's framework.
-Namely, the proof is done by applying the inverse function theorem to a mapping between Banach spaces that is exactly the one considered in \cite{Biquard-00}.
+The framework of our proof of the existence is standard.
+Namely, we apply the inverse function theorem to a mapping between Banach spaces considered in \cite{Biquard-00}.
 Then the problem becomes to see if the linearization of the mapping in question is isomorphic.
-This is relatively easy for the complex hyperbolic metric on the unit ball; however, for general domains, it is far less obvious.
+This is relatively easy for the complex hyperbolic metric on the unit ball; hence the result of \cite{Roth-99-Thesis} and \cite{Biquard-00}.
+However, for general domains, it is far less obvious.
 Here lies the main issue of our discussion.

 Let us get into some more details.
-We consider the following Bianchi-gauged Einstein equation in order to get rid of the diffeomorphism invariance of the Einstein equation:
+We consider the following ``Bianchi-gauged'' Einstein equation (we need a gauge-fixing condition in order to get rid of the diffeomorphism invariance of the Einstein equation):

 Here $g$ denotes some ACH metric, $h$ is a symmetric 2-tensor that is ``small'' compared to $g$ (so that $g+h$ remains to be a metric in particular), $\delta_g$ is the divergence with respect to $g$, and $\delta_{g+h}^*$ is the formal adjoint of $\delta_{g+h}$ with respect to $g+h$.
-What we shall need is that the linearization $\mathcal{E}_g'$ of the gauged Einstein operator \eqref{eq:gauged-Einstein-equation} associated to the Cheng--Yau metric at $h=0$ is an isomorphism between certain weighted H\"older spaces of symmetric 2-tensors.
-An upshot of Biquard's theory (see also Lee~\cite{Lee-06} for the AH case) is that this isomorphism follows once the vanishing of the $L^2$ kernel of $\mathcal{E}_g'$ is established.
-Therefore, the $L^2$ kernel, denoted by $\ker_{L^2}\mathcal{E}_g'$, is called the \emph{obstruction space} of Einstein deformation.
+We need to show that the linearization $\mathcal{E}_g'$ of \eqref{eq:gauged-Einstein-equation} associated to the Cheng--Yau metric at $h=0$ is an isomorphism between certain weighted H\"older spaces of symmetric 2-tensors.
+The upshot of the discussions of Roth and Biquard (see also Lee~\cite{Lee-06} for the AH case) is that it follows once the vanishing of the $L^2$ kernel of $\mathcal{E}_g'$ is established.
+Therefore, the $L^2$ kernel, denoted by $\ker_{(2)}\mathcal{E}_g'$, is called the \emph{obstruction space} of Einstein deformation.

-The linearization $\mathcal{E}_g'$ for an Einstein metric $g$ turns out to be the following operator, where $\mathring{R}$ denotes the usual action of the curvature tensor on symmetric 2-tensors:
+The operator $\mathcal{E}_g'$, the \emph{linearized gauged Einstein operator}, for an Einstein metric $g$ turns out to be the following, where $\mathring{R}$ denotes the usual action of the curvature tensor on symmetric 2-tensors:

-This expression shows, in particular, that the $L^2$ kernel vanishes when $g$ has negative sectional curvature everywhere (hence we get the result for the unit ball).
-The problem is that we cannot expect this level of knowledge for the sectional curvature of a general Cheng--Yau metric $g_\mathrm{CY}$.
-However, the asymptotic curvature behavior of $g_\mathrm{CY}$ at infinity is known quite well: the holomorphic sectional curvature uniformly tends to a negative constant.
-This suggests that we can conquer the difficulty if it is reduced to an analysis \emph{near infinity} in a suitable way.
+This expression shows, in particular, that the $L^2$ kernel vanishes when $g$ has negative sectional curvature everywhere (thus we get the result for the unit ball).
+The problem is that we do not know if a general Cheng--Yau metric $g$ satisfies the condition $K_g<0$.
+Nevertheless, at infinity any Cheng--Yau metric is asymptotic to the complex hyperbolic metric, and this suggests that we can overcome the difficulty by reducing it to an analysis \emph{near infinity} in a suitable way.